exclusiveabhi/chatting-app/README.md

 # ChatFusion

 **ChatFusion** is a modern chatting app built with React for the frontend and Node.js for the backend.
-The app allows users to add contacts, create groups, and engage in real-time conversations.
+The web app allows users to add another user, create groups, and engage in real-time conversations.

 ## Features

 - **User Management:** Add and manage users.
 - **Group Creation:** Create and manage groups.
 - **Real-Time Chat:** Engage in real-time messaging.
-- **User-Friendly Interface:** Intuitive UI for a seamless experience.
+- **User-Friendly Interface:** Smooth UI for a seamless experience.

 ## Project Structure